 What happens at weekends?

 Boys have lessons on Saturday morning and either Chapel, Mass or Thought for the Day on Sunday.
-At other times of the weekend, they enjoy a whole raft of activities, including sports, trips off the Hill, concerts, films and socials with girls schools.
-In the Sixth Form, boys are allowed to go home for occasional exeats (if they have no School commitments), and there is a Sixth Form bar open on Saturday evening.
+At other times of the weekend, they enjoy a whole raft of activities, including sports, trips off the Hill, concerts, films and socials with girls' schools.
+In the Sixth Form, boys are allowed to go home for occasional exeats, if they have no School commitments, and a Sixth Form bar is open on Saturday evening.

 What access do parents have to their sons during term time?

 Parents regularly visit their sons, and attend events on the Hill and at other schools.
 Most boys have mobile phones and call home regularly, and each has a Harrow email address, Skype access and his own computer.